mohound/sdk/android/README.md

 ### Calling Mohound methods

-1. Do a `import com.mohound.sdk.Mohound;` on each file where the SDK will be called.
+1. Add an `import com.mohound.sdk.Mohound;` on each file where the SDK will be called.
 2. Call `Mohound.onCreate(activity)` when your main `Activity` gets created: